-Picture this: a black and white bulldog named Bonsai born with multiple rare medical conditions that left him with only half a spine and no pelvis playing with a big pink squeaky toy, still just as rambunctious and playful as any puppy with four legs.
-Luckily, a group of individuals from Friends of Emma, a small rescue organization, took to crowdfunding to give Bonsai a leg up in his treatment.
-So far, they have successfully raised just over $20,000 with their YouCaring campaign Bonsai – Half a Bulldog, Twice the Love to give Bonsai a happy and healthy life.
+Picture this: a black and white bulldog named Bonsai born with multiple rare medical conditions that left him with only half a spine and no pelvis playing with a big pink squeaky toy.
+But he is still just as rambunctious and playful as any puppy with four legs.
+Luckily, a group of individuals from Friends of Emma, took to crowdfunding to give Bonsai a leg up in his treatment.
+So far, they have raised just over $20,000 with their YouCaring campaign Bonsai – Half a Bulldog, Twice the Love to give Bonsai a happy and healthy life.

-Now imagine four sisters struck with tragedy after their mother, Elizabeth Diamond, passed away from cancer.
-Elizabeth had asked her longtime best friend, Laura Ruffino, to take care of her daughters if anything ever happened to her, and Laura agreed.
+Now imagine four sisters struck with tragedy after their mother, Elizabeth, passed away from cancer.
+Their mother asked her longtime best friend, Laura Ruffino, to take care of her daughters if anything ever happened to her.
+Laura agreed.
 When Elizabeth died, Laura and her husband Rico, already raising two daughters of their own, opened their home and their hearts to Tara, Samona, Ella and Lilyan Diamond.
-Their YouCaring campaign, Ruffino Family Adopts All 4 of Elizabeth Diamond’s Daughters, went viral after being picked up by several news outlets, and to date, more than 2,000 people around the world have been touched enough by the Ruffino’s kindness to donate to the fundraiser.
+Their YouCaring campaign, Ruffino Family Adopts All 4 of Elizabeth Diamond’s Daughters, went viral after several news outlets reported on it.
+And to date, more than 2,000 people around the world have been touched enough by the Ruffino’s kindness to donate to the fundraiser.
 Their campaign has raised more than $113,000.

-Both of these stories were made possible with crowdfunding due to its ability to reach and compel individuals across the globe to pay it forward.
-Since crowdfunding’s inception, people have had a new way to give back, and campaigns like these prove that countless individuals are excited to give even a small donation to a meaningful cause.
+Crowdfunding made both of these compassionate stories possible.
+It has the ability to reach and compel individuals across the globe to pay it forward.
+Since crowdfunding’s start, people have had a new way to give back.
+Campaigns like these show how people are willing to give even a small donation to a meaningful cause.
 With strength in numbers, total contributions continue to soar.
-According to Massolution’s 2015 Crowdfunding Industry Report, the crowdfunding significantly expanded in 2014 by raising up to $16.2 billion compared to $6.1 billion in 2013.
+According to Massolution’s 2015 Crowdfunding Industry Report, the crowdfunding industry expanded in 2014 by raising up to $16.2 billion compared to $6.1 billion in 2013.

-The crowdfunding model jumpstarts more donations by making causes in need of funds more accessible to individuals interested in contributing.
+The crowdfunding model jumpstarts more donations by making causes in need of funds more accessible to interested donors.
 As a crossroads of social media and financing, crowdfunding catapulted fundraising into the new digital-driven world.
-In a sense, crowdfunding is a social platform and meeting place for like-minded individuals looking to either raise funds for a cause or give back.
-Whether you are an individual or a nonprofit, crowdfunding can help, and it’s starting to catch on as it becomes more mainstream.
+Whether you are an individual or a nonprofit, crowdfunding can help.

 There are various crowdfunding models that cater to different types of causes.
 Deciding what platform is right for you will depend on what you need funds for.
-YouCaring is a free online fundraising site that focuses on Compassionate Crowdfunding, helping people raise money for personal and charitable causes without worrying about giving up a percentage of their donations.
+YouCaring is a free online fundraising site that focuses on Compassionate Crowdfunding.
+It helps people raise money for personal and charitable causes without worrying about giving up a percentage of their donations.

 Ask the Expert